 When Ferdinand Porsche first created the air-cooled engine for his cars, he probably didn’t realize the legacy he was starting.
-Who would have thought at that time that such a simple engine would have created such a cult following?
+Who would have thought that such a simple engine would have created such a cult following?

 Luftgekühlt’s literal translation from German means “air cooled.”
 It’s the engine design that defined Porsche from the Pre-A 356 all the way to the 993 in 1998.
 That’s fifty years of running this type of engine in four- and six-cylinder variants ranging from carburetors to turbocharged and fuel-injected monsters.
 Even as the rest of the world went water cooled, even when Porsche finally did in 1999, the followers of Luftgekühlt steadfastly held their ground.